Doctor insights on:

 Yes: Actually any contact lens is good for anisometropia.
 This term means that there is a significant difference in the prescription of the eyes which can make it difficult for the brain to fuse the images from the two eyes into one.
 The contact lenses allow the eyes to see images which are more alike in size which makes it easier to fuse the images. ...Read more

 Use monovision w/some blurring at distance & computer.
 Could single vision contact for distance eye & bifocal contact for near eye improve vision?

-Monovision: Is very effective of roost people.
+Monovision: is very effective of roost people.
 Variations for the optimum distance (far, intermediate and near) can be obtained through single vision contact lenses or a combination of single vision lens and multifocal lens.
 Your eye care provider will be able to determine the power and variations from your examination.
 Be sure to verbalize your needs and illustrate to him/her the distances involved. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - What is the best treatment for heterochromia iridis?